EasyCorp/EasyAdminBundle/Resources/doc/advanced-tutorials/customizing-backend-actions.md

     # ...
 ```

-In the example above, the `edit` view will now include the `list` and `show`
+In the example above, the `edit` view will now include just the `list` and the
-because of the following:
+`show` actions because of the following:

   * Default actions for `edit` view: `list` and `delete`
   * Actions added by configuration: `show`